the-turing-way/the-turing-way/book/website/collaboration/leadership/leadership-opportunities.md

 One way to do this is to have people commit for a certain period and re-evaluate leadership regularly.
 This allows active leaders to reflect on their contributions and offboard if necessary and is an opportunity to identify if more or other community members have emerged and should be formally recognised for their work.
-The Carpentries are one example where some of the community leadership roles have been formalized and are documented in the [Carpentries' handbook](https://docs.carpentries.org/topic_folders/governance/index.html).
+The Carpentries are one example where some of the community leadership roles have been formalized and are documented in [The Carpentries' Handbook](https://docs.carpentries.org/topic_folders/governance/index.html).

 ## Onboarding, Nurturing and Offboarding Gracefully